 Klyde Warren Park opened in 2012 and introduced a central green space in the middle of a bustling downtown scene.
-The 5.2-acre park delivers a comprehensive activities calendar for locals and visitors, including daily fitness classes, a dog park, a children's center, games and live music.
-Connectivity was key in picking the spot above Woodall Rogers Freeway for the park; visitors can get to Klyde Warren via foot, trolley or bicycle from multiple neighborhoods.
+The 5.2-acre park delivers a comprehensive activities calendar for locals and visitors, including daily fitness classes, a dog park, a children's play area, games and live music.

-White Rock Lake in East Dallas is a wonderful spot to picnic, hike and bike, or fish from the piers.
-Spanning more than 1,015 acres, the urban lake is a hot pot for kayakers, canoers, and paddle boarders year round, and the nine-mile loop around the lake is the place to be on a sunny Dallas afternoon.
+White Rock Lake in East Dallas is a wonderful spot to picnic, hike, bike or fish.
+Spanning more than 1,015 acres, the urban lake is a hot spot for kayakers, canoers, and paddle boarders year-round, and the nine-mile loop around the lake is the place to be on a sunny Dallas afternoon.

 Surrounded by architecturally significant buildings, Main Street Garden Park is situated in the middle of vibrant Downtown Dallas.
-Along with the garden, which opened in Nov.
-2009, the park boasts water fountains, an urban dog run, a tot lot, main stage and garden shelters featuring a digital art display.
+Along with the garden, the park also has water fountains, an urban dog run, a toddler play area, main stage and public art installations.

-The Continental Avenue Pedestrian Bridge gives visitors in West Dallas a place to enjoy a sunny day with the Trinity River flowing below.
+The Ronald Kirk Pedestrian Bridge gives visitors in West Dallas a place to enjoy a sunny day with the Trinity River flowing below.
 In the evening visitors can take in a magnificent view of Downtown Dallas with Trinity Groves, a popular dining destination, just steps away.

 The nature center covers 640 acres of preserved wilderness, including native-plant nurseries and seven miles of hiking trails.
 Combine that with a picnic area for visitors and a visitor center for all the info you need before your hike and you have the perfect place to get in touch with nature.